shdigitech/docker4crmeb-mer/README.md

 # Docker Compose

-This is a Docker Compose configuration for quickly and easily spinning up a test / development environment for CRMEB PRO version.
+This is a Docker Compose configuration for quickly and easily spinning up a test / development environment for CRMEB-MER(多商户) version.

 This compose file defines an application with four services: `nginx`, `php`, `MySQL`, `Redis`.
 The image for `php` is built with the `Dockerfile` inside the `php` directory.
 It builds on top of php `7.3`,  with `Supervisor` and `Swoole` required by CRMEB.